 6. Cheer Moda Wine Aerator

 We’re not sure it deserves that, but when you consider how simple it is to use, it might come close.
-It simply fits into the mouth of the bottle and, thanks to clever design, effectively aerates the wine as it passes through the pourer.
-It is made from quality steel and other materials, is easy to wash, and fits a variety of bottle sizes.
+It simply fits into the mouth of the bottle of red wines and, thanks to clever design, effectively aerates the wine as it passes through the pourer.
+It is made from quality steel and other materials, is easy to wash, and fits a variety of wine bottle sizes.
 We like it, despite the price, and it’s well worth checking out.

 7. CorkCicle Air Chiller and Aerator

-Some of the innovative methods of aerating wine – let alone chilling wine, as this device also claims to do – are somewhat pleasing to learn about.
+Some of the innovative methods to aerate your wine – let alone chilling wine, as this device also claims to do – are somewhat pleasing to learn about.
 This is one of them!
 It approaches the problem from a different angle to all the others on here, in that you put it inside your bottle of wine – be it red, white or rose.
 The lower part of the device is a tube that is filled with a thermal gel.
 This keeps the wine at a lower temperature.

 The upper part is the cork section, through which the wine is poured, becoming suitably aerated as it is.
 This is all very clever and it is a popular, inventive item that has a number of satisfied fans.
 However, we will say that there are complaints of it leaking, of it not keeping the wine cool, and of poor quality, and it’s also quite expensive.